B2B Lead Conversion Benchmarks for 2025

 Traditional single-page forms with 8+ fields create massive friction.
 Multi-step forms break the process into digestible chunks, reducing cognitive load and improving completion rates by 20-30%.

-More importantly, intelligent forms capture partial submissions—the email addresses and contact data from visitors who start your form but don't click submit.
-Research shows that up to 74% of form visitors abandon before completing, meaning you could be losing three out of every four potential leads.
+More importantly, intelligent forms capture partial submissions—email addresses and contact data from visitors who start your form but don't click submit.
+Research from Insiteful shows that 81% of users abandon forms after starting them, meaning you could be losing four out of every five potential leads without partial capture.

 Modern lead capture forms include: